 Name: Walk: Stag party on the Pap ★★★★☆

 Main summits: Pap of Glencoe / Sgorr na Cìche (742 metres, Graham)

-Start / finish: Track off minor road just to the east of Glencoe village, G.R.: NN 107588 / school leader treatable
+Start / finish: Space for several cars on track just off minor road, east side of Glencoe village, G.R.: NN 107588 ///school.leader.treatable

-Route: Start - leave roadside path at NN 111586 / groups recruited workflow - south-east side of Allt a Mhuilinn - Pap of Glencoe - return by outward route.
+Route: Start - leave roadside path at G.R.: NN 111586 ///groups.recruited.workflow - south-east side of Allt a Mhuilinn - Pap of Glencoe - return by outward route.

 Terrain: Good path at first.
 Middle section is loose, eroded, poorly drained and steep.
 Drier but steeper for final section to summit.

 Wildlife today: Red deer on the Pap, Cnap Glas and surrounding hills - stags roaring throughout.

 Weather today: Mostly cloudy with some sunshine especially to the west.
 10°C at start, windy on the summit.

 |[Looking across Glencoe towards Aonach Dubh a' Ghlinne]|